+Now that we’ve studied the dangers and what to do about them, let’s get busy and learn about making money in the market.
 When people invest in the stock market they either do so by purchasing individual stocks or funds.
 There are other ways to invest.
 But by far, these are the two most prominent.

 When you buy individual stocks you are making a (relatively) large bet on one company.
 When you buy a mutual fund your theoretical risks are dispersed.
 That’s because of the diversity mutual funds and ETFs offered as I explained above.
 A fund often owns hundreds or thousands of different stocks.

 So, if you buy stock in one company, you might invest $100 and buy 10 shares of XYZ stock for $10 each.